Amirhossein-Mirzaei23/Amirhossein-Mirzaei23/README.md

-- 🔭 I’m currently working on a full stack cms project
+- 🔭 I’m currently working on a full stack project

-- 🌱 I’m currently learning  socket.io
+- 🌱 also I’m currently learning  socket.io

 - ❓ Ask me about anything related to front end  and related technologies --> amirhmirzaei747@gmail.com